idec-teams/2024_Evolution_Suisse/docs/index.md

 ## Our Workflow
 1. Identification of reprogrammable E3 ligases and clinically relevant protein targets.
-2. Construction of a E3-ligase activity driven Phage-Assisted Continous Evolution (PACE) system
+2. Construct selection system and test different promoters, linkers, substrates, among other things.
+3. Achieve E3 ligase activity dependent phage propagation in the selection system.
-3. Evolution of the E3 ligase towards recognising clinically relevant protein targets
+4. Evolution of the E3 ligase towards recognising clinically relevant protein targets using Phage-Assisted Continous Evolution (PACE).
-4. Confirmation of evolved E3 activity in bacterial systems and mammalian cell lines
+5. Confirmation of evolved E3 activity in bacterial system and mammalian cell lines.
-5. Further work towards clinical use of the evolved E3 ligase for Targeted Protein Degradation.
+6. Further work towards clinical use of the evolved E3 ligase for Targeted Protein Degradation.

 ## Key achievements: